Why You Need to Read Before You Write

 Before I ever even knew what I was doing, before I decided writing was my life, before all the dreams started piling up, before all of that, I knew that when I read I could write better.

-When ever I was in a writing slump and my writing had lost a little sparkle, I'd reread this one book.
+For years I'd return to the books I loved, one in particular.
+When ever I was in a writing slump and my writing had lost a little sparkle, I'd reread this book.

 And magically, I could write again.